+(continued)

+PRESENT

+PREPARE

+PARTNER

+PROCESS

-From the Classroom PRESENT Ms. G: Look up here [directing students to look at the board where she has written: For any square, the area and perimeter are the same].
+Ms. G: Look up here [directing students to look at the board where she has written: $x^2 > x$].
 Do you agree or disagree?
-Study this individually, writing down any questions, ideas, or reasoning that you have about it.
-Try to use complete sentences.
-PREPARE Students Pre-Write [Ms. G pauses for a full minute while students write their thoughts.]
-Think Time Ms. G: In a moment, you will partner up to discuss if you agree or disagree and why.
+Study this individually, writing down any questions, ideas, or reasoning about this inequality.
+Use complete sentences if possible.
+Students Pre-Write [Ms. G pauses for a full minute while students write their thoughts.]
+Think Time Ms. G: In a moment you will partner up to discuss if you agree or disagree and why.
 You won't take your papers with you, so pause now and study your notes.
-PARTNER Structured Pairing Ms. G: To start, you will partner up.
-When you talk with your partner, explain your ideas like a mathematician, and partners ask questions to clarify.
+Structured Pairing Ms. G: To start you will partner up.
+When you talk with your partner, explain your ideas like a mathematician would.
+Partners, ask questions to clarify.
 It is important to be clear in your explanations.
 The purpose is to borrow ideas from your partner to make your argument stronger and clearer.
-In Pairs Ms. G: Find your first partner, and start your discussion.
-[Ms. G circulates while students discuss and listen for common justifications.
-After one minute, she signals for students to switch listener/speaker roles.]
-Rotate Partners Ms. G: Rotate to a new partner, and repeat the sharing and listening.
+In Pairs Ms. G: Find your first partner and start your discussion.
+[Ms. G circulates while students discuss and listens for common justifications.
+After one minute she signals students to switch listener/speaker roles.]
+Rotate Partners Ms. G: Rotate to a new partner and repeat the sharing and listening.
 Incorporate ideas you heard as you make your arguments stronger and clearer.
-[Ms. G circulates again while students discuss and listen for common justifications.
+[Ms. G circulates again while students discuss and listens for common justifications.
 She has students switch one more time for a total of three partner discussions.]
-PROCESS Post-Write Ms. G: Head back to your seats.
+Post-Write Ms. G: Head back to your seats.
 You have 2 minutes to revise your original argument.
+Take things you heard from your partners and strengthen and clarify your original thoughts about whether x^2 is greater than x.
+Post-Write

+From the Classroom

-Take things you heard from your partners, and strengthen and clarify your original thoughts.
-Compare Ms. G: Now that you've refined your arguments, look at what you first wrote and your final draft.
+Ms. G: Now that you've refined your arguments, look at what you first wrote and your final draft.
 What do you notice?

-Raaqim: In my first draft, I said that it was not true because I tried squares with side lengths of 2 and 6.
-When I was talking with my second partner, she said it was true because she tested out a square that has a side length of 4.
-I decided to change my final draft to say that it is not always true.
+Raaqim: In my first draft I forgot about the word variable.
+When I was talking with my second partner, she said that word and so I added that in my explanation.
+It sounds more like a mathematician with the actual word.

 [Ms. G continues to facilitate the class discussion.
 Students share how their arguments are improved after their partner discussions.]